kubernetes-sigs/kind/site/content/docs/user/configuration.md

 For more information see the [Docker file sharing guide.](https://docs.docker.com/docker-for-mac/#file-sharing)

+**NOTE**: Mount propagation is not possible with Mac or Windows Docker Desktop, due to limitation of Docker Desktop implementation.

+For more information, see this [issue thread](https://github.com/kubernetes-sigs/kind/issues/2576)

 ### Extra Port Mappings

 Extra port mappings can be used to port forward to the kind nodes.
 This is a